A nomad life has its pros and cons. In this article we discuss our digital nomad lifestyle and answer your tops questions.

 Nomadic Lifestyle – The Pros

 I think one of the biggest perks of my digital nomad lifestyle is getting to know so many you!
 As I travel from city to city, I love when followers and other bloggers reach out to meet up.
 Talking about travel with others that are just as passionate about it as I am is so fun.
 Plus, I always get great local restaurant recommendations 😛

 Obviously, another great thing about having a nomadic life is getting to travel a lot more than the average person.
-In the last two years I’ve seen more of the US than I had in my whole life.
+In the last few years I’ve seen more of the US than I had in my whole life.
 And thanks to house sitting, I’m traveling to cities I wouldn’t have always considered (or even knew about).
 I’m discovering that there’s always something cool to do or see, no matter how small of a town it is.

 As I wrote in my Pros and Cons of Solo Travel blog post, I do get lonely sometimes.
 Luckily the digital nomad community is always there for me through social media.
 In Facebook groups we can share our joys and frustrations with others in a similar position and get tips and digital high fives when we need it most.
 We also share the occasional funny meme. 😉

 Update: I am now traveling and house sitting with my boyfriend Mark, which obviously is a perk lol!

 Another question I often get asked is how long I plan on living my digital nomad life.
 And the answer is, I’m not sure.
 I’m enjoying myself a lot and love all of the traveling I’m doing.
 I always try to find house sits that are a few weeks long too, which lets me get to know the area better.